mcorbridge/My_Compose/README.md

 # My_Compose
 skink works
 <br /><br />
-skink... as in 'skunk' works
+skink... as in 'skunk' works<br />
-as in: does it even work?
+as in: does it even work?<br /><br />
-regardless - this is my repository of trying out everything I can think of in Jetpack Compose
+Who knows? - But in any event this is my repository of trying out everything I can think of in Jetpack Compose